gspidermac/gspidermac.github.io/README.md

-# cveinnt.github.io
+# gspidermac.github.io

-A minimalist redirection page I wrote for myself.
+A minimalist redirection page I forked from https://github.com/Cveinnt/cveinnt.github.io for myself.

 This website is written with minimal HTML/CSS/JavaScript in the style of [linux manual pages](https://en.wikipedia.org/wiki/Man_page).